 When we refer to post and beam construction, we are speaking of uprights that are round posts, giving the log look.
 Sometimes people prefer posts.
 Perhaps it is trees they planted in their youth, and they wish to keep that “tree” look.

-Timber-frame as we refer to it speaks of logs that have been turned into beams by a sawmill.
+Timber-frame, as we refer to it, speaks of logs that have been turned into beams by a sawmill.
 The timbers have four flat sides and are similarly sized for appearance sake.
-The four flat sides of the beam provides a flat surface to create a very tight and durable joint.
+The four flat sides of the beam provide a flat surface to create a very tight and durable joint.

 How does a timber-frame building differ from a regular-framed home?